0dan0/qr/docs/winInstall/README.md

-# GoPro Firmware Update Guide for Windows
+# GoPro Firmware Update Guide for any PC/Mac

 ## Introduction
-This guide will help you update the firmware on your GoPro Camera using a Windows computer.
+This guide will help you update the firmware on your GoPro Camera using a personal computer.

 ## Prerequisites
 1. A GoPro HERO Black, HERO11 Mini or MAX camera
 2. A battery with a good charge (50% or better)
 3. A microSD card with adapter (this can't be done using a USB connected camera.)
-4. A computer running Windows
+4. A computer from this century

 ## Step-by-step Guide